eurekalabs-io/challenges/backend/c#/mkt-campaigns.md

 - Credit between X and Y
 - Credit greater than X

-You decide how to structure the rules, then provide guidance on how to save them correctly at creating a campaign.
+You decide how the rule will be saved on the campaign record, then provide guidance on how to save them correctly at creating a campaign.
+Rules are based on the customer's credit information only.

 When running campaigns, the expected output will be a json response that will show campaigns with the corresponding information ready to be sent: